 The results were analysed in terms of reconstruction efficiency, fake rate and energy resolution.
-Hybrid quantum-classical algorithms performed with gate-based quantum computers were found to lead to competitive results when compared to classical algorithms.
-For large particle multiplicities, a QUBO approach was found to have moderately higher efficiency than classical tracking, but a significant increase in the fake rate.
-It was not possible, due to limitations in the computing resources, to evaluate the performance of the approach based on quantum graph neural networks beyond few thousands of a few thousand charged particles.
+286 Hybrid quantum-classical algorithms performed with gate-based quantum computers were found 287 to lead to competitive results when compared to classical algorithms.
+For large particle 288 multiplicities, a QUBO approach based on VQE using a classical simulation of a quantum device 289 was found to have moderately higher efficiency than classical tracking, but with a significant 290 increase in the fake rate.
+It was not possible, due to limitations in the computing resources, 291 to evaluate the performance of the approach based on quantum graph neural networks QGNNs 292 beyond a few thousand charged particles.
+293